bloomen/circbuf/README.md

 circbuf
 -------

-A simple circular buffer with a size fixed at compile time.
+A simple circular buffer with a capacity fixed at compile time.